yeshvanth-m/Wireless-Audio-Transmission-using-Li-Fi/README.md

 # Acknowledgements

-I would like to thank the Red Pitaya team for sending me the STEMlab 125-10 Starter Kit and giving me this oppurtunity to explore and learn new things!
+I would like to thank the Red Pitaya team for sending me the STEMlab 125-10 Starter Kit and giving me this opportunity to explore and learn new things!